-Weeping Willow (Salix babylonica) is a good-sized deciduous tree with a stout trunk with a broad and rounded crown.
+Weeping Willow, Salix babylonica, is a good-sized deciduous tree with a stout trunk with a broad and rounded crown.
 Its branches sweep downward to the ground.
 Bark is gray to black.
-This weeping willow is a spectacular specimen at the edge of a pond with its branches weeping down to touch the water.
+This weeping willow is a spectacular specimen at the edge of a pond.
+Its branches weep down to touch the water.
 Catkins appear in April-May, but are not showy.
 Narrow finely toothed leaves 6” long and 3/4” wide are light green above and gray-green beneath.
 Variable fall color is usually an undistinguished greenish-yellow.

 Growth Rate